PrasannaJung/save-them/README.md

 ## Hurdles We faced during this project

-**-** This was a roller-coaster journey for us. we faced a lot of back-breaking problems.The major task for us is of **Bounties** we never worked for bounties but this time we are doing it.
-We targeted 3-4 bounties in a single shot and we manage to figure out how to implement it.
+**-** This was a roller-coaster journey for us. we faced a lot of back-breaking problems.

 **-** One of the problems was **Api Fetching** We try to do it by reading Documentation and testing the other function.

-**-** While we targeting there were a Few technologies we never heard of we communicate with other people and read the docs to Figure it out.
+**-** One of the major issue was to Better Ui it took lots of research.

 **-** In the Smart contract also we face difficulties because it was not working the way we want.
-After asking help from few people we figure out the issue and fixed it.
+At last we figure out the issue and fixed it.

 **-** While working with the front end we faced **Hydration** error in Next.js.
 Which was there till Last day.

 ## What We Learned

-**-** The Use of File Coin.
-How to integrate File Coin, Store data in file Coin, and Retrieve data from file coin.
+**-** The Use of IPFS.
+How to store data on IPFS.

 **-** This was the First time we integrated the Rainbow kit into our Project.
 Nobody has perfect knowledge about the rainbow kit Still we Figure out Some or other way to do it.

-**-** We learned how to deploy the project on **valist**.
-To be honest it was quite a difficult task for us But not impossible.